 So you should be good to go as long as you vape without nicotine right?

 Not so fast.

 The research on vaping is still in its infancy.
 There are new studies released on a regular basis, often with contradictory findings.
 Does vaping cause popcorn lung or is it a lifesaving option for former cigarette smokers?
-The jury is still out on a lot of these studies (except for the popcorn lung one.
-Vaping definitely doesn’t cause that).

 A lot of Islamic scholars tend to take the approach that it’s better to be safe than sorry.
 Even if the studies showing that vaping is harmful turn out to be incorrect, they would rather err on the side of caution and restrict vaping during Ramadan.